How to Avoid Digital Transformation Failure

 CIOs are more responsible than ever for ensuring that any innovation they are considering is compliant with local law.
 Take the example of article 33 of the French Justice Reform Act.
 The article states that predictive AI used on judges is now illegal.
 That same law doesn’t exist in Canada or the US.
 Therefore, you need to ensure that your software purchases are appropriate and legal in all countries where you operate.
 Otherwise, you run the risk of violating compliance law.

-Digital Transformation Obstacles
+2. Avoid These Digital Transformation Obstacles

 Along with the plethora of implementation and compliance risks, there are several obstacles to contend with.